 How can I write an effective thesis statement?

-This is the third and final lesson about Thesis Statements.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Thesis Statements.
+To complete this short reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss seven tips for writing effective thesis statements

 – Provide effective examples to help guide and inform the reader

 One of the most common questions that students have on the topic of thesis statements is about knowing how to write a most effective statement.
 In the final chapter on this topic, we first provide seven tips that students should consider when writing their statements with a number of failing samples before we provide five effective thesis statements and highlight the key relevant language.

 The first tip relates to the inclusion of the thesis-statement elements which were outlined in Chapter 2.
 A good writer will almost always remember to include task language, task type, the main topic and their arguments.
 And if your essay is persuasive in nature, then don’t forget to include counter arguments as well as arguments and a clear stance throughout your essay.
 Remember also that common practice is to place a thesis statement at the end of an introductory paragraph.

 Next, make sure that your thesis statement directly, clearly and concisely answers a specific question – particularly one that a reader may be able to agree or disagree with.
 If the topic of your essay is in response to an unanswerable question or an argument that no one can disagree with, then you do not have a reasonable thesis.
 Make the focus of your essay 100% clear to your reader and inform them also of how you’ve investigated and answered that question.